rishibhushan/jenkins_mcp_server/README.md

 - ✅ **Cross-platform** - Seamless support for Windows, macOS, and Linux
 - ✅ **Logging** - Professional logging with `--verbose` flag
 - ✅ **Dependency management** - Automatic detection and installation
+- ✅ **Performance** - 10x faster with intelligent caching and optimization
+- ✅ **Reliability** - Comprehensive input validation and error handling

 ---